 Short-Term Effects of Benzodiazepines

 Benzodiazepines can result in drowsiness, dizziness, and decreased alertness and concentration.
 The elderly often experience lack of coordination, falls, and injuries when taking benzodiazepines.
 Decreased libido and sexual performance problems are a common side effect, and less common side effects include nausea, blurred vision, confusion, euphoria, nightmares, changes in appetite, and depression.
 When injected intravenously, hypotension and suppressed breathing may be encountered.

 Long-Term Effects of Benzodiazepines

 Tolerance develops quickly with repeated use of benzodiazepines, which can lead to dependence and withdrawal symptoms.
 The most frequent withdrawal symptoms are insomnia, gastric problems, tremors, agitation, muscle spasms, and fearfulness.
 Less common effects are irritability, sweating, depression, psychosis, suicidal behavior, seizures, and delirium tremors.
 Severe symptoms usually result as a result of abrupt or rapid withdrawal, so gradual reduction is recommended.

-Other adverse effects of chronic benzodiazepine use can include a general deterioration in physical and mental health, including cognitive impairments, behavioral problems, anxiety and depression, loss of sex drive, agoraphobia and social phobia, an altered perception of self and environment, and an inability to experience or express feelings.
+Other adverse effects of benzodiazepine use can include a general deterioration in physical and mental health, including cognitive impairments, behavioral problems, anxiety and depression, loss of sex drive, agoraphobia and social phobia, an altered perception of self and environment, and an inability to experience or express feelings.